I’m Andrew Korteling (aka Andy) and at the time of writing a 44-year-old Oil Remediation Project Manager from Norwich, Norfolk, in the UK.

 Tanya will be doing the posting on Can Travel Will Travel, whilst I concentrate on Going Nomad…Aka Pigs on Bikes.
 I hope you enjoy following us on both.

 P.S.
-To get to know Tanya and read Our story have a look at the following:
+To get to know Tanya and read our story have a look at the following links: